Points2Sound: From mono to binaural audio using 3D point cloud scenes: Introduction

 \section{Introduction}

-We perceive the world through multiple senses that jointly collaborate to understand the environment.
-Especially for spatial cognition, auditory stimuli, besides visual stimuli, are of paramount importance.
-For instance, being capable to hear instantly from all angles helps our orientation in space and influences our visual attention\cite{culling2010spatial, robinson2013audition}.
-Auditory stimuli are received by both ears and our brain locates sound sources in space by comparing the sound between them.
-This is known as binaural hearing and it relies mainly on two acoustic cues: Interaural Time Difference (ITD) and Interaural Level Difference (ILD).
-ITD is the difference in arrival time of a sound between the ears and ILD is the difference in sound intensity.
-In the median plane, i.e.\ the vertical plane between the ears, ITD and ILD are small and we locate sources relying on spectral cues.
-All these acoustic cues can be described by the so called head-related transfer funtion (HRTF), which encodes the sound distortion caused by geometries of the head and the torso~\cite{shaw1982external}.
+People perceive the world through multiple senses that jointly collaborate to understand the environment.
+While visual stimuli are important for spatial cognition, auditory stimuli are particularly critical.
+For example, being capable of hearing instantly from all angles helps people orient themselves in space and influences their visual attention\cite{culling2010spatial, robinson2013audition}.
+As auditory stimuli are received by both ears, our brain locates sound sources in space by comparing the sound that our ears receive.
+This process, known as binaural hearing, relies mainly on two acoustic cues: interaural time difference (ITD) and interaural level difference (ILD).
+ITD is the difference in the arrival time of a sound between the ears and ILD is the difference in sound intensity.
+In the median plane, i.e.\ the vertical plane between the ears, ITD and ILD are both small, and we rely on spectral cues to locate sources \cite{blauert1997spatial}.
+All such acoustic cues can be described by the head-related transfer function (HRTF), which encodes the sound distortion caused by geometries of the head and the torso~\cite{shaw1982external}.